Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Introduction

-Our main contribution is a more efficient estimator for such settings---MRTs where additional treatments may occur during the proximal outcome window.
-We focused on MRTs with binary proximal outcomes, which are common in practice \cite{rabbi2018sara, klasnja2021quality}.
-For such MRTs, the current state-of-the-art estimator was developed by \cite{qian2021estimating}.
-We proposed a more efficient estimator for the causal excursion effect and established its consistency and asymptotic normality.
-The relative efficiency of the proposed estimator over that of \cite{qian2021estimating} in most simulation scenarios ranges between 1.08 and 1.45, which roughly translates to savings in sample size between 7\% and 31\%.
+Our main contribution is \readdBiostat{two more efficient estimators} for such settings---MRTs where additional treatments may occur during the proximal outcome window.
+We focused on MRTs with binary proximal outcomes, which are common in practice \citep{rabbi2018sara, klasnja2021quality}.
+For such MRTs, the current state-of-the-art estimator was developed by \citet{qian2021estimating}.
+We proposed \readdBiostat{two more efficient estimators} for the causal excursion effect and established its consistency and asymptotic normality.
+The relative efficiency of the proposed estimators over that of \citet{qian2021estimating} in most simulation scenarios ranges between 1.08 and 1.45 or even higher, which roughly translates to savings in sample size between 7\% and 31\% or even larger. \readdBiostat{The efficiency improvement is greater when there is a higher chance of one or more additional treatments occurring in the proximal outcome window; for example, when the proximal outcome window consists of more decision points or when the randomization probability is larger.
+When the proximal outcome window doesn't contain additional decision points (i.e., when the proximal outcome is measured immediately), the proposed method is equivalent to the EMEE in \citet{qian2021estimating}. }